Zepbound vials: Dosage, costs, and administration

 - Requires additional supplies: You need to buy separate needles and syringes to administer the medication, which can be inconvenient.

-- No insurance coverage: Zepbound vials are not covered by insurance, and you have to self-pay, making them less affordable for some people.
+- No insurance coverage: Zepbound vials are typically not covered by insurance, and you have to self-pay, making them less affordable for some people.

 - More steps to administer: Using vials requires more steps to draw and inject the medication compared to pre-filled pens, which may be less convenient.